 A cruise on Carnival’s Mardi Gras ensures a party for your tastebuds — after all, you can’t name a ship after one of the world’s most famous festivals and not expect the food to be a celebration.
-Carnival Mardi Gras dining options gives you a choice of 22 (yes, 22!) restaurants to choose.
+Carnival Mardi Gras restaurant options gives you a choice of 22 (yes, 22!) places to dine, day and night.

 Mardi Gras holds fast to Carnival favorites like Guy’s Burgers and Bonsai Sushi.
 The ship introduces new venues like Rudi’s Seagrill, a high-end seafood restaurant.
 And the long-awaited Emeril’s Bistro 1396, a Creole-inspired menu created by the legendary New Orleans chef himself, Emeril Lagasse.

 The first-ever Chinese-Mexican restaurant on a cruise ship will excite your palate with Chibang! and as part of included dining, the price of $0 can’t be beat.